node-real/megafuel-client-example/cex/go-example/readme.md

    - Set "TokenContractAddress" to the ERC20 token contract address that users want to withdraw.
    - Set "WithdrawRecipientAddress" to the receiver address of user's withdrawal request.
-   - Set "SponsorPolicyId" to the policy ID created by the sponsor on Megafuel Paymaster, create one from [here](https://docs.nodereal.io/docs/megafuel-sponsor-guidelines) if you don't have it.
+   - Set "SponsorPolicyId" to the policy ID created by the sponsor on MegaFuel Paymaster, create one from [here](https://docs.nodereal.io/docs/megafuel-sponsor-guidelines) if you don't have it.
    - Set "SponsorAPIEndpoint" to the API key created by the sponsor in the Nodereal dashboard. create one from [here](https://docs.nodereal.io/docs/megafuel-sponsor-guidelines) if you don't have it.